Baylor Bears football: Heisman Trophy

-Baylor has had four Heisman Trophy candidates, an award given to the best player in college football, with one candidate winning the trophy.
+Baylor has had four Heisman Trophy candidates, an award given to the best player in college football.
+The first and only candidate to-date that has won the trophy was Robert Griffin III in 2011.

 Traditions

 Baylor Line

 The Baylor Line is one of the first aspects of Baylor spirit to which freshmen are introduced.
-The 'Baylor Line' is made entirely of freshmen and is the core of Baylor spirit and tradition.
-Students wear a gold football jersey with the number of their expected graduation year and a chosen nickname on the back.
+Freshmen students wear a gold football jersey with the number of their expected graduation year and a chosen nickname on the back.

 Before each football game the Baylor Line gathers at one end of McLane Stadium and waits for the signal to make a 'mad dash' down the field to create a giant human tunnel through which the football team runs through to enter the stadium.
 Six members of the Baylor Line carry flags with the letters B-A-Y-L-O-R while the rest of the Line runs behind them.
 Afterwards students rush the sidelines and stand in an exclusive Baylor Line section behind the opponents' bench where students watch the game, cheer the Bears to another victory, and heckle the opposing team.

-It began as an all-male organization until 1993, when women were allowed to join.
-At its inception the Baylor Line was a group of freshmen men who lined the front of Baylor's student section for the express purpose of protecting Baylor women from the other teams more violent fans.
+At its inception, the Baylor Line was an all-male freshmen organization who lined the front of Baylor's student section for the express purpose of protecting Baylor women from visiting fans.
+In 1993, the group became co-ed and a more expansive Baylor tradition.

-The jersey colors of the Line were originally rotated between green in odd numbered years and gold in even numbered years through 1998 (class of 2002).
-This changed to green every year until around 2001, when in the interest of having a more substantial looking student section the decision was made to use gold every year.
+The jersey colors of the Line originally rotated between green in odd numbered years and gold in even numbered years through 1998 (class of 2002).
+This changed to green every year until around 2001 when the decision was made to use a more distinct-looking gold color every year.
 The green jerseys are now used for members of the Baylor University Chamber of Commerce who lead the Baylor Line in chants; these jerseys have "CC" on the back instead of a graduation year.